ReemAbdelkader/Multistep-Register-Form-Master/README.md

-Step 1: Registration Form
+- ✅ Step 1: Registration Form
-Step 2: Topic Selection
+- ✅ Step 2: Topic Selection
-Step 3: Summary
+- ✅ Step 3: Summary

-# Usage
+# 🎻 Usage

-Step 1: Enter your name and a valid email address.
+- ✅ Step 1: Enter your name and a valid email address.
 The form validates inputs to ensure they are not empty and the email format is correct.
-Step 2: Click to select one or more topics.
+- ✅ Step 2: Click to select one or more topics.
 Click again to deselect.
 Selected topics are highlighted with a distinct background color.
-Step 3: Review your name, email, and selected topics.
+- ✅ Step 3: Review your name, email, and selected topics.
 Click "Submit" to complete the registration and view a confirmation message.

-# Technologies Used
+## ✨ Technologies Used

-1 - HTML5: For structuring the form and slide content.
+- ✅  HTML5: For structuring the form and slide content.
-2 - CSS3: For styling, responsive layouts, and custom toggle effects.
+- ✅  CSS3: For styling, responsive layouts, and custom toggle effects.
-3 - JavaScript: For form validation, dynamic updates, and topic selection logic.
+- ✅  JavaScript: For form validation, dynamic updates, and topic selection logic.
-4 - Swiper.js: For slide navigation and pagination.
+- ✅  Swiper.js: For slide navigation and pagination.
-5 -Google Fonts: Cabin font for modern typography.
+- ✅ Google Fonts: Cabin font for modern typography.

-Project Structure
+## 📁 Project Structure

 multistep-form/
 ├── index.html        # Main HTML file with form structure
 ├── style.css         # CSS styles for layout and design